New Mexico Pharmacy Technician Licensing Guide

 • You are not permitted to administer vaccines or immunizations.

-• Hiring Preferences: Because uncertified technicians require more supervision and have restricted responsibilities, many employers prefer to hire certified pharmacy technicians.
+• Hiring preferences: Because uncertified technicians require more supervision and have restricted responsibilities, many employers prefer to hire certified pharmacy technicians.
 Certified techs are often offered higher starting pay and are more competitive in the job market.

 Write your awesome label here.

-• If you’re new to the pharmacy field, the Pharmacy Technician Certification Board (PTCB) requires you to complete an approved training program before taking the exam.
+• If you’re new to the pharmacy field, the Pharmacy Technician Certification Board (PTCB) requires you to complete an approved training program before taking the certification exam.

 • You can choose from in-person programs at community colleges or convenient online pharmacy technician courses through providers like Pharmacy Technician Academy.